Artificial Sweeteners and Excess Sugar: Possible Health Problems

 Choosing a Sweetener

 Choosing a sweetener is a personal choice.
 A person needs to consider both the advantages and the disadvantages of using a particular extrinsic sweetener.
-Care is needed with intrinsic sweeteners, too.
+Care is also needed with intrinsic sweeteners.
 Eating very large amounts of the sweetest fruits is probably not a good idea.

 The effort to reduce the use of sweeteners if necessary and to choose suitable ones is well worthwhile, since they can have a big effect on our health.
 Learning how to prepare tasty foods without using an added sweetener can help a person to both enjoy their food and to stay healthy.